 Some examples of the basic mistakes are:

-To take an example, many clients come to us complaining that the JV’s representative director has highjacked the operations of the China joint venture company and is operating without supervision and against the wishes of the board of directors.
+By way of an example, many companies come to us complaining that the JV’s representative director has highjacked the operations of the China joint venture company and is operating without supervision and against the wishes of the board of directors.
 To effectively address this issue, it is imperative that we proceed in court in China directly against the rogue director.
 However, if the JV Agreement provides for jurisdiction outside of China, we are effectively precluded from taking such direct action.

-– Failing to hire their own independent legal and accounting advisor during the formation process, thereby relying on the Chinese JV partner for all of the formation legal work.
-This is a guaranteed disaster, and it still happens every day.
+2. Our China lawyers are often called on to try to help foreign companies that are in deep trouble with their China JV for reasons stemming from their failure to hire their own independent legal and accounting advisor during the joint venture formation process.
+Instead of using their own independent counsel, these companies instead relied on the Chinese JV partner for all of the formation legal work.
+This is a guaranteed disaster.
 We have seen US companies that have put tens of millions of dollars into a Chinese joint venture, using no legal counsel at all, using the legal counsel of their joint venture partner, or using a local Chinese lawyer who has no experience with foreign joint ventures and no real incentive to protect their foreign client.
 We had one client who when he first came to us boasted of the great job his Chinese lawyer had done for only $600.
 When we pointed out how his joint venture so heavily favored the other side that his multi-million investment would likely never yield him a penny, we began to suspect he no longer thought of his counsel as such a bargain.

 Joint venture agreements are really no different from any other contract.
 The better the agreement, the less likely there will be problems and the more likely there will be a quick and inexpensive resolution to whatever problems arise.